-A list of the third party delegates appointed by the Depositary can be found in appendix VIII.
+A list of the third party delegates appointed by the Depositary can be obtained from the ACD on request.

 The amounts paid to the Depositary and Custodian will be shown in each Fund's report and accounts.

 Conflicts of Interest